Boston Scientific cutting 230 jobs as it closes Bothell facility

 “We recognize that this is difficult for employees impacted by these changes,” Haranis said.
 “The company is committed to providing these employees with support to help with their transition.”

-Boston Scientific’s Bothell facility was originally a stand-alone company, Ekos, founded in 1995, which developed and manufactured an ultrasound-enhanced system for breaking up severe blood clots.
+Boston Scientific’s Bothell facility was originally a stand-alone company, Ekos, founded in the mid-1990s, which developed and manufactured an ultrasound-enhanced system for breaking up severe blood clots.
 In 2013, Ekos was purchased by London-based health-care company BTG for $180 million, plus a possible $40 million in future performance payments.

 In 2018, Boston Scientific announced it would buy BTG for $4.2 billion.
 Shortly after the sale closed, in August 2019, Boston Scientific decided to shut down the Bothell facility, Haranis said.